Johnedel Cardel

-Johnedel Cardel (born June 6, 1970) is a Filipino former professional basketball player who played in the Philippine Basketball Association from 1993–1997.
-He is the current head coach of the Terrafirma Dyip.
+Johnedel Cardel (born June 6, 1970) is a Filipino former professional basketball player who is currently the head coach for the Titan Ultra Giant Risers of the Philippine Basketball Association (PBA).
+He is the former head coach of the Terrafirma Dyip.
 He also played in the Metropolitan Basketball Association.

-Collegiate / Amateur career
+Collegiate / amateur career

 Cardel first played for the Jose Rizal College Light Bombers in the NCAA during his high school days and was a reliever on the San Sebastian team in College.
 He became one of the more popular players playing for De La Salle Green Archers in the Ateneo-La Salle UAAP championship in 1988.
 Cardel was a member of the back-to-back UAAP champion De La Salle in 1989–1990.

 He also saw action for the national team, first in the ABC 17-and-under team in Doha, Qatar, then he played for the RP Youth team in the ABC Youth cagefest in Manila in January 1989 and finally with the men's national team for the SEA Games and ABC Championships that same year.

 Together with Green Archer teammate Jun Limpot, they played for Magnolia Ice Cream in the Philippine Basketball League and winning numerous championships.